ANDREWOLAITANTOLUTAIWO/Feature-Selection/README.md

 GSF Selected

-Table 16 highlight the number of GSF selected by the feature selection and extraction techniques.
  PC selected two GSF: Travel time and Shortest distance among the seven.
 IG selected two GSF: Travel time and Shortest distance.
 RFE selected two GSF: Travel time and Shortest distance.
 LASSO selected three GSF: Travel time, Shortest distance and Height difference.
 PCA also selected three GSF: Travel time, Shortest distance and height difference.
 Out of four GSF assessed, PC, IG and RFE selected two GSF each, and LASSO selected three GSF and PCA selected three GSF.

 The selected features are defined as explanatory variables, while Volume in litre per day (V) is defined as target variable.
 From the selected explanatory variables listed in Table 17, the functional relationships between Volume in litre per day (V) and selected variables are shown in Table 18.
 That is, volume of water consumed is a function of the variables in the equations.
 For example, result from Pearson Correlation shows that Volume is a function of Household size, Travel time, Amount spent, Willingness to pay and Shortest distance.